-Pam Buckheit

-Business Trades and Technology Administrative Assistant
+Pam Buckheit, Administrative Assistant

-B116

-MSU-Great Falls, College of Technology
+Division of Business, Trades & Technology (Room B116)

+Great Falls College Montana State University

 2100 16th Avenue South

 Great Falls, MT 59405

 Note: Applications will be date and time stamped as they are received.
-The first 18 completed applications will be accepted into the program.
+The first 20 completed applications will be accepted into the cohort.
 Only complete applications will be considered.
-To be considered complete, the applicant must submit all of the required application materials.
+To be considered complete, the applicant must apply to Great Falls College, be admitted to GFC and submit all of the required application materials.
 Only students in Good Academic Standing will be eligible for program acceptance.